Uniform van Lambalgen's theorem fails for computable randomness

 \subsubsection{Acknowledgments}

-I am grateful to Jason Rute for useful discussion and for bringing this question under attention.
+I am grateful to Jason Rute for bringing this question to my attention and for useful discussion.
 I am grateful to the Heidelberg university for financial support through the ``Focus Semester on Algorithmic Randomness'' in June 2015.
-I thank the organizers, Wolfgang Merkle, Nadine Losert, Martin Monath and the participants for creating a nice work atmosphere.
+I thank the organizers, Wolfgang Merkle, Klaus Ambos-Spies, Nadine Losert, Martin Monath and the participants for creating a nice work atmosphere.